 “For me it didn’t gave me any side effects.
 It did gave me a very slight headache on the very first two to three days,” commented another.

-Throughout our research, we’ve found that when any part of a supplement is considered concerning, such as causing negative side effects, the chances of long-term success are reduced.
+Throughout our research, we’ve found that when any part of a supplement is considered concerning, such as causing adverse side effects, the chances of long-term success shrinks.
 So, if customers state that OxyElite Pro is the cause of adverse reactions, this could become problematic.